 The course of Cannabinoid Hyperemesis Syndrome comes in three phases: the prodromal, the hyperemetic, and the recovery phase.
 The prodromal phase is the onset phase, which typically happens over the course of 4-6 hours.
 This is when someone would begin to feel queasy and have some abdominal discomfort.
 The hyperemetic phase is when repeated vomiting and abdominal cramping occur.
 This usually lasts about 48 hours and is typically when people are motivated to go to an emergency room for relief.
 The recovery phase can last weeks and includes drinking lots of fluids, ceasing smoking marijuana, and the use of anti-nausea medications.

 Do you think you might have a problem with marijuana?
 If you’ve ever experienced Cannabinoid Hyperemesis Syndrome, chances are you do.
 Learn the tale-tell signs of drug addiction.
-If you have a marijuana addiction, you can stop smoking now and learn to have fun in sobriety.
+If you have an addiction to marijuana , you can stop smoking now and learn to have fun in sobriety.

 Have you ever had Cannabinoid Hyperemesis Syndrome?
 Leave your comments below.